oliverwang1/CreditDefaultRisk-DataScience/README.md

 $250,000 * 50 True Negative - $1,000,000 * 1 False Positive = $11,500,000.00
 ```
 Two other metrics that get tossed around are **precision** and **recall.**  There's a [good article](https://towardsdatascience.com/beyond-accuracy-precision-and-recall-3da06bea9f6c) on precision and recall that does a better job of defining both than I can, but I'll copy some text and paraphrase a bit here.
-> **Precision** expresses the proportion of the data points our model says was relevant actually were relevant.
+> **Precision,** expresses the proportion of the data points our model says was relevant actually were relevant.
 or in a formula:
 ```
                         true positives                        Credit Defaults Correctly Identified